International Online Slide Rule Workshops Internationale Online Rekenlinialenworkshops

 - Any idea in what year this type of construction was used/ was started?

-- Do you know other manufacturers of drawing rulers who have done similar?
+Questions:- Do you know other manufacturers of drawing rulers who have done similar?

 - The type of timber is not known.
 Do you have any idea?
 Boxwood?
 Mahogany?

-Cross sections, stiffener via Chris Hakkaart
+Cross sections, stiffener Chris Hakkaart

-- Who can explain more ins and outs of the stiffeners used by the different manufacturers?
+Questions:- Who can explain more ins and outs of the stiffeners used by the different manufacturers?

 - Was plastic stiffener used for printing numbers, or was it (also?) used for stiffening.
 In this case is the thin sheet op plastic stiffer than the thicker mahogany?
 Who knows more about this subject.